Th120/TO4ST-core/README.md

 [The TO4ST-core image is available on dockerhub.](https://hub.docker.com/r/th120/to4st-core)
 The alternative to docker right now is cloning the repo and using the builded version with tools like pm2.

-### First run
-When an instance using an unused instance id is started it is initialized with a random password which is logged.
-The software will use a different random password on every start until a new password is assigned in the UI.

 ### ENV Variables
 - PORT
 The port which is used by the application